Citizen Science and Community-Based Monitoring

 Decision support: The expanded spatial coverage enables ecosystem condition accounts stratified by reef type (fringing, barrier, atoll) and management status (protected vs. unprotected).
 Trend analysis reveals that condition is declining faster in unprotected areas, supporting expansion of marine protected area networks.
 The citizen science data provide the spatial coverage necessary for meaningful stratification that would not be possible with official monitoring alone.

-These use cases illustrate that citizen science data serve distinct purposes in ocean accounting: gap-filling where official data are sparse, temporal supplementation where official data are infrequent, cost-effective large-scale monitoring for distributed pressures like beach litter, and spatial expansion for ecosystem condition assessment.
+These use cases illustrate that citizen science data serve distinct purposes in ocean accounting: gap-filling where official data are sparse, temporal supplementation where official data are infrequent, cost-effective large-scale monitoring for distributed pressures like beach litter, spatial expansion for ecosystem condition assessment, and catchment-to-coast nutrient flow estimation in estuarine systems.
 In each case, appropriate quality assurance (bias assessment, calibration, validation) and transparent metadata documentation ensure that the data are fit for purpose for the intended decision context.

 3.7 Emerging Practices and Future Development